 5) Monitoring and Maintenance:

 Voltage Checks: Regularly monitor the voltage of each battery using a multimeter to ensure they are charging evenly and within safe limits.
-Inspect Terminals and Cables: Periodically inspect battery terminals and cables for signs of corrosion or damage that could affect performance.

 6) Safety Tips: